sj-piano/eth-contract-hello-world/README.md

 Open another terminal and run: `task start-local-node`

 Leave the node running in this additional terminal.
-Log output will be displayed.
+Log output will be displayed (the initial set of pre-loaded keypairs will be shown).
 Press Ctrl-C to stop the local node.
 Switch back to the original terminal and continue.

+Run `node scripts/hello-world-estimate-fees.js` to see fee estimations for the different contract operations.

+Run `node scripts/get-balance.js --address-file input-data/local-hardhat-address.txt` to find the current balance of the address that will deploy the contract.

 Deploy the HelloWorld contract: `task deploy-local`